A Quiet Strategy for People Who Built Something

 Sell with the structure in place

-The attorney implements the trust at closing.
+The attorney implements the installment-sale structure at closing.
 Proceeds are invested per your risk tolerance; payments follow your schedule.

 Questions People Ask First